 - assess the possible need for liquid instruments in the short term;

-- seek external advice (banks, professional associations, external consultants...) to assess the most appropriate actions to take to prepare for the transition; and
+- seek external advice to assess the most appropriate actions to take to prepare for the transition; and

-- discontinue/decrease exposure to products linked to IBOR rates that are to be discontinued, evaluating as of now if and when to transact in products that refer exclusively to the new RFRs
+- discontinue/decrease exposure to products linked to IBORs that are due to be discontinued, evaluating as of now if and when to switch to products that refer exclusively to the new RFRs;

-If several products are IBOR-linked, there is a risk of desynchronization, whereby the same transition is not assured for all products.
+If several products are IBORs-linked, there is a risk of desynchronisation, whereby the same transition is not assured for all products.
 A recurring example is that of a client who has two linked products: a variable-rate loan and a corresponding hedging instrument.
-If the loan is not transitioned with an RFR in the same manner as the hedge (which tends to be governed by ISDA definitions), there is a risk of a mismatch between the loan and its hedge.
-In that case, the hedge may not be fully efficient.
+If the loan is not transitioned with an RFR in the same manner as the hedging (which tends to be governed by ISDA definitions), there is a risk of a mismatch between the loan and its hedging.
+In that case, the hedging may not be fully efficient.

 The transition may be even more difficult if the investor has several products with different banking or financial institutions.
-In these cases, it is advisable to discuss with all of them as soon as possible, in order to plan a transition to the new rates.
+In these cases, clients and counterparties are encouraged to discuss with all such institutions as soon as possible, in order to establish their planning for an orderly transition to the new rates.